KathyReid/datta-vic-2017/transcript.md

 ### Lilypad and Arduino wearables

+SLIDE: Arduino Lilypad

 For those of you of the open hardware persuasion, you may have experimented with technology like Arduino Lilypad - small electronic devices intended to be sewn into fabric using conductive thread - and controlled by a range of sensors such as accelerometers, light sensors and temperature sensors.

-SLIDE: Arduino Lilyapd

 ### Project Jacquard

+SLIDE: Project Jacquard

 One of the most interesting advances in this space is from Google again - where they've taken a step forward, but not just sewing hardware components into fabric, but by weaving conductive material into the fabric itself, so that you can use gestures on the fabric to control devices.

-SLIDE: Project Jacquard

 Pretty amazing stuff, hey?

 ## Next steps and considerations

-So, we've covered a huge range of advances and considerations in user interfaces and what the future may look like for interacting with devices, machines, bots - and indeed, each other.
+So, we've covered a huge range of advances and considerations in user interfaces and what the future may look like for interacting with devices, machines, bots, our environment - and indeed, each other.

 So to finish up, I'd like to again pose some questions and threads for further consideration.